saviour123/cedi2cedi/README.md

 I call this app cedi2cedi, don't laugh!

 It does conversion from New Ghana Cedis to Old Ghana and vice-versa.
-Give me some stars when you like the project.
+Give me some stars if you like the project.

 Feel the Live version here: [https://cedi2cedi.herokuapp.com](https://cedi2cedi.herokuapp.com)